|On this page…|

 If all signals in a bus are the same type, you may be able to use a contiguous vector or a virtual vector (mux) instead of a bus.
 For more information, see Mux Signals.

-In the context of a model, do use bus and mux mixtures.
+In the context of a model, do not use bus and mux mixtures.
 A bus and mux mixture occurs when some blocks treat a signal as a mux, while other blocks treat that same signal as a bus.
 For more information, see Prevent Bus and Mux Mixtures.

 The various techniques for defining buses are essentially equivalent for simulation, but the techniques used can make a significant difference in the efficiency, size, and readability of generated code.
 If you intend to generate production code for a model that uses buses, for information about the best techniques to use, in the Embedded Coder® documentation, see Buses.